4 Common Causes Of Food Aversions During Pregnancy

 1. Try to cook your own food and make it palatable.

 1. Talk to your doctor and check if you can take prenatal vitamins to meet your nutrient requirements.
-The doctor might even prescribe you medicines to get rid of nausea and vomiting.
+The doctor might even prescribe you medicines to get rid of vomiting and nausea during pregnancy.

 1. Avoid unhealthy food as they might not be good for you and your baby.